huytran216/EyeHex-toolbox/README.md

 Press <kbd>F1</kbd> to check out all the hotkeys.

 ## Automated preprocessing with machine learning
 This step allows to generate the probability image of ommatidia region, in contrast to the boundary region, based on the trained classifier using the data from the previous step.
-Here, a macro for Fiji is provided to easy load the training data and apply the apply the classifier to the all eye images.
+Here, a macro for Fiji is provided to easily load the training data and apply the classifier to the all eye images.
 Start Fiji and run the macro TrainClassifier_gui.bsh in WekaMacro/ folder (by dragging the file to Fiji interface and press <kbd>F5</kbd>).
 A user interface will appear, prompting you to select the path to directories of the data/ folder in the EyeHex toolbox.